hazelcast/hazelcast-python-client/README.md

 When you want to use features such as querying and language interoperability, you might need to add your own Java classes to the Hazelcast member in order to use them from your Python client.
 This can be done by adding your own compiled code to the `CLASSPATH`.
 To do this, compile your code with the `CLASSPATH` and add the compiled files to the `user-lib` directory in the extracted `hazelcast-<version>.zip` (or `tar`).
 Then, you can start your Hazelcast member by using the start scripts in the `bin` directory.
 The start scripts will automatically add your compiled classes to the `CLASSPATH`.

 Note that if you are adding an `IdentifiedDataSerializable` or a `Portable` class, you need to add its factory too.
-Then, you should configure the factory in the `hazelcast.xml` configuration file.
+Then you should configure the factory in the `hazelcast.xml` configuration file.
 This file resides in the `bin` directory where you extracted the `hazelcast-<version>.zip` (or `tar`).

 The following is an example configuration when you are adding an `IdentifiedDataSerializable` class: